 The West River St. Marys Formation consists of reddish-brown to grey-brown weathering conglomerate interstratified with grey-brown weathering sandstone.
 The Formation outcrops along the southern flank of the central and eastern portions of the Basin.
 The red-brown to grey-brown weathering conglomerate contains clasts ranging from pebbles to boulders.
 The rock is dominantly framework- to locally matrix-supported with a roughly 80:20 framework to matrix ratio.
 It is very poorly to poorly sorted, may contain imbricated pockets, or display crude inverse- to normal-grading.
-The conglomerate contains numerous, major scour surfaces and fines upward to large pebble-size in the top of the measured section.
+The conglomerate contains numerous major scour surfaces and fines upward to large pebble-size in the top of the measured section.
 Basal contacts with sandstone lenses are erosional.
 Clast shape and size vary with composition.
 Sedimentary clasts are largest (sandstone to 90 cm, shale/siltstone to 6 cm) and are subrounded to subangular.
-Metasedimentary clasts are similar in shape, but generally smaller in size.
-Granite and quartz clasts are rounded to well rounded, the quartz clasts reaching 30 cm in diameter.
+Metasedimentary clasts (phyllite, schist) are similar in shape, but generally smaller in size.
+Granite and quartz clasts are rounded to well rounded, the latter reaching 30 cm in diameter.
 Sandstone clasts are dominantly grey-green weathering, fine- to medium-grained, micaceous and feldspathic.
 In some instances they exhibit postdepositional en echelon tension fractures.
-Clast counts also indicate that metasedimentary clasts are marginally more dominant in the west and sedimentary clasts are more dominant in the east.
-Metasedimentary clasts are dominantly dark-grey weathering pelite commonly with an inherited tectonic fabric.
+Clast counts also indicate that sedimentary clasts are more dominant in this map area compared to more abundant metasedimentary clasts further west.
+Metasedimentary clasts are dominantly dark grey weathering pelite commonly with an earlier tectonic fabric.
 The matrix is grey-brown weathering, medium- to very coarse-grained, feldspathic, lithic sandstone.
-Conglomerates further upsection are finer grained and better organized displaying imbrication and trough cross-stratification.
-In the eastern portion of the Basin, these conglomerates contain a significant amount of plant debris including fragments up to 30 cm long.
+Conglomerates further upsection are finer grained and better organized, displaying imbrication and trough cross-stratification.
+In exposures near Salmon River Lake, these conglomerates contain a significant amount of plant debris with fragments up to 30 cm long.
 Sandstone occurs as trough-shaped lenses up to approximately 2 m thick, characteristically 30-80 cm thick, with a minimum lateral extent of 15 m.
 The lenses are grey-green weathering, medium- to very coarse-grained, feldspathic and micaceous.
 Occasional interstratified pebbly or granulestone horizons occur.
-Scours, trough cross-stratification (sets to 30 cm), ripple cross-stratification and normal grading all occur in the sandstone.
+Scours, trough cross-stratification (sets to 30 cm), ripple crossstratification and normal grading all occur in the sandstone.
 The number of sandstone lenses increases upsection.

-The deposition of coarse conglomerates occurs along the southern flank of the Basin suggesting a strong tectonic influence on sedimentation where subsidence along this Basin margin occurs along northerly dipping listric normal faults.
+The deposition of coarse conglomerate occurs along the southern flank of the Basin suggesting a strong tectonic influence on sedimentation where subsidence along this Basin margin occurs along northerly dipping listric normal faults.
 In contrast, the character of the sediments does not vary with proximity to the northern margin (Chedabucto Fault) suggesting that the Fault does not constitute the original Basin margin, and that an unknown portion of the Basin and its Meguma basement have been tectonically removed and may be found north of the Fault.